KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter6_passing_of_the_grail.md

-# Kapitel 6 – The Passing of the Grail
+# The Passing of the Grail

 “Nothing I received was ever meant for me alone.
 And perhaps that is the greatest gift of the Grail: